THE SUMMER PROGRAM HAS BEEN POSTPONED TO SUMMER 2024. please check back in fall 2023 to apply.

 This experience is designed for students interested in Asia generally, Japan specifically, and Environmental Studies.

 This summer study abroad program runs soon after spring classes end in May to early June, allowing students to participate in other activities later in the summer.
-The program earns 1.0 unit credit at Willamette (typically 4 semester credits at other universities) in interdisciplinary studies (IDS 344).
+The program earns 4.0 credits in interdisciplinary studies (IDS 344).

 Students from all academic disciplines are encouraged to apply but priority is given in high demand years to students studying Japanese language or Environmental Studies.
 Pending approval by appropriate departments, this credit may be applied to interdisciplinary majors such as Asian Studies, Japanese Studies, Chinese Studies, International Studies, and Environmental Studies.
 History majors may also seek credit toward a major with an Asian concentration.
 There is a language component to this summer course: Beginning level classes for students with no background in Japanese; and Intermediate level with vocabulary and exercises focusing on environmental and sustainability issues for students with some background.